NunoDuarte/idGaze_python/README.md

 3. add package utils (follow [dependencies](#dependencies))

 ## Dependencies
-You need to use the following packages from utils:
+Tensorflow Object Detection Model - You need to use the following packages from utils:
 ```
 from utils import label_map_util
 from utils import visualization_utils as vis_util